graphql-python/graphene/docs/pages/docs/quickstart.md

 A GraphQL schema describes your data model, and provides a GraphQL server with an associated set of resolve methods that know how to fetch data.

 We are going to create a very simple schema, with a `Query` with only one field: `hello`.
-And when we query it should return 'World'.
+And when we query it should return `"World"`.

 ```python